SumoSourabh/appdata-workflow-test/README-dev.md

 that abstract the Virtualization API protobuf messages (published by app-gate) away from plugin developers.
 These expose the API plugin developers write against.

-All dependencies of a plugin must be packaged with the plugin including the protobuf messages (`dvp-api`) and the wrappers.
+All dependenciesj of a plugin must be packaged with the plugin including the protobuf messages (`dvp-api`) and the wrappers.
 This is done automatically by `dvp build`.

 This is what causes the slightly different workflows in development.
 Changes to `tools` are completely isolated from the